Observability does not start with charts. It starts with the question of whether the team can explain degradation before users give up.

 Logs: from event analysis to operational diagnostics

-Logs explain a specific event: who triggered the operation, what went wrong, at which step, and with what context.
+Logs answer the question about a specific event: who triggered the operation, what went wrong, at which step, and with what context.
+Without that, an investigation turns into guesswork over scraps of text.

 Must-have